whippet-code/hangman/README.md

 ### Built using React & Material UI CSS framework

+#### DONE - key passes guess to game (but rerenders upon update so need state for word, numberWrongs)

 Stuff to do still
 Keyboard working ( take input and search the word )